-- All on-site personnel shall carry a CDC recommended face covering (surgical or cloth mask) with them at all times to ensure ready access to a face covering for planned and unplanned interactions.
+- All on-site personnel shall carry a CDC compliant face covering (surgical or cloth mask) with them at all times.

-- Personnel working in any SDSTA-owned enclosed building space or operational laboratory space (surface and underground) shall wear a face covering at all times except when the individual is alone in a room such as an office.
+- All personnel working in any SDSTA-owned enclosed building space or operational laboratory space (surface and underground) shall wear a CDC compliant face covering at all times except when the individual is alone in a room such as an office.